dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 As an example, suppose you purchase a certificate from the *Awesome Authority* for the domain `example.awesome`.

-*Awesome Authority* is not a root certificate authority.
-In other words, its certificate is not directly embedded in your web browser, therefore it can't be explicitly trusted.
+*Awesome Authority* isn't a root certificate authority.
+Its certificate isn't directly embedded in your web browser, so it can't be explicitly trusted.

 - *Awesome Authority* utilizes a certificate issued by *Intermediate Awesome CA Alpha*.
 - *Intermediate Awesome CA Alpha* utilizes a certificate issued by *Intermediate Awesome CA Beta*.